-Jasper, Alberta, is home to a land of untamed wilderness and rugged adventures.
-At 11,000 sq km, Jasper National Park is the largest National Park in the Canadian Rockies, and known for the beauty of its mountains, stunning alpine lakes and the abundant wildlife roaming free through this northern portion of the Canadian Rockies.
+Jasper, Alberta, is home to a land of untamed wilderness, spectacular natural beauty and rugged adventures.
+At 11,000 sq km, Jasper National Park is the largest National Park in the Canadian Rockies.
+It’s known for its magnificent mountains, stunning alpine lakes and the abundant wildlife roaming free through this northern portion of the Canadian Rockies.

 From studying the stars in this designated Dark Sky Preserve and UNESCO World Heritage Site to hiking through alpine meadows, eating al fresco picnics, canoeing on pristine lakes and enjoying every manner of active adventures, these 13 things to do in Jasper National Park will transport you on an all-natural Canadian Rocky Mountain high.

-In addition to helping you figure out what to do in Jasper, our ultimate guide to Jasper National Park includes some handy details about how to get there, the Park size, some wildlife tips and where to stay in Jasper, Alberta.
+Out ultimate guide to Jasper National Park includes helpful details about how to get there, the Park size, some wildlife tips and where to stay in Jasper, Alberta.

-The Park is more than 11,000 sq km, yet it doesn’t even crack the top 5 in terms of size.
-The first place honors for largest national park goes to Wood Buffalo National Park in Alberta and the Northwest Territories, at 17,364 square miles (44,972 sq km).
+The Park is more than 11,000 sq km, but it doesn’t even crack the top 5 in terms of size.
+The first place honors for largest national park goes to Wood Buffalo National Park in Alberta and the Northwest Territories.
+It wins with 17,364 square miles (44,972 sq km).

-From Vancouver, you’ll travel east and north along Highways 1 and 5, then east along highway 16 from Tête Jaune Cache to Jasper.
+From Vancouver, you’ll travel east and north along Highways 1 and 5, then east along highway 16 from Tête Jaune Cache to the town of Jasper.
 The journey is about 800 km.
+If you’re planning to visit Jasper in winter, note that winter tires are required on all provincial highways.
+And remember that weather may be a factor on your journey.

 From Edmonton, drive approximately 365 km west towards Jasper on highway 16.